siglun/danish-sonnets/README.md

 vowels per line.
 It is an approximation since a iamb should have the stress on the second syllable (due to ignorance I ignore the musical aspect of this).

+This script counts the average number of vowels per line in a poem:

 ```
   <xsl:variable name="vowel_numbers" as="xs:integer *">